socomsystems/documentation/admin_manual/installation/selinux_configuration.rst

 Allow access to SMTP/sendmail
 -----------------------------

-If you want to allow Nextcloud to send out e-mail notifications via sendmail you need to use the following setting::
+If you want to allow cyfrSpaces to send out e-mail notifications via sendmail you need to use the following setting::

  setsebool -P httpd_can_sendmail on